 \section{Abstract}

-A key strategy in societal adaptation to climate change is the use of alert systems to reduce the adverse health impacts of extreme heat events by prompting preventative action.
-In this work, we investigate reinforcement learning (RL) as a tool to optimize the effectiveness of such systems.
+A key strategy in societal adaptation to climate change is using alert systems to prompt preventative action and reduce the adverse health impacts of extreme heat events.
+This paper implements and evaluates reinforcement learning (RL) as a tool to optimize the effectiveness of such systems.
 Our contributions are threefold.
-First, we introduce a novel RL environment enabling the evaluation of the effectiveness of heat alert policies to reduce heat-related hospitalizations.
+First, we introduce a new publicly available RL environment enabling the evaluation of the effectiveness of heat alert policies to reduce heat-related hospitalizations.
 The rewards model is trained from a comprehensive dataset of historical weather, Medicare health records, and socioeconomic/geographic features.
-We use variational Bayesian techniques to address low-signal effects and spatial heterogeneity, which are commonly encountered in climate \& health settings.
-The transition model incorporates real historical weather patterns enriched by a data augmentation mechanism based on climate region similarity.
+We use scalable Bayesian techniques tailored to the low-signal effects and spatial heterogeneity present in the data.
+The transition model uses real historical weather patterns enriched by a data augmentation mechanism based on climate region similarity.
 Second, we use this environment to evaluate standard RL algorithms in the context of heat alert issuance.
-Our analysis shows that policy constraints are needed to improve the initially poor performance of RL.
-Lastly, a post hoc contrastive analysis provides insight into scenarios where our modified heat alert-RL policies yield significant gains/losses over the current National Weather Service alert policy in the United States.
+Our analysis shows that policy constraints are needed to improve RL's initially poor performance.
+Third, a post-hoc contrastive analysis provides insight into scenarios where our modified heat alert-RL policies yield significant gains/losses over the current National Weather Service alert policy in the United States.